sarahgarcin/pj-machine-workshop/README.md

 - macOS: go to Applications -> Utilities -> Terminal
 - Linux: use a terminal app such as Terminal or Konsole
+- Windows: open Command Prompt in the start menu

 In your terminal, navigate to the pj-machine folder with your terminal using the `cd` command:
 ```